Celebrating Baptism at Saint Agnes

 Here are some helpful points for celebrating Baptism at Saint Agnes:

-- The Sacrament of Baptism itself is celebrated on the first and third Sundays of each month following the 12:00 Noon Mass.
-Please contact the Parish Office for information at 703-525-1166 or firstname.lastname@example.org.
+- The Sacrament of Baptism itself is celebrated on the first and third Sundays of each month following the 12:00 pm Mass.
+Please contact the Parish Office for information at 703-525-1166 or email@example.com.

 - The forms to register your child for Baptism at Saint Agnes can be found in the column on the left.

 - To help us understand the Sacrament of Baptism and the responsibility of Christian parenting better, parents are typically asked to attend a brief class before their child's Baptism.
-Classes are held the first Monday of each month at 7:00 PM.
 Please contact the Parish Office to register.

 - It's often helpful to register as a parishioner at Saint Agnes before having your baby Baptized.
 Register online here.
 A registration form can also be found in the column on the left.